SJUACM/Java-Projects/README.md

   - Make sure you have git installed from [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/)
   - Run `git clone https://github.com/SJUSATA/Java-Projects.git` in your Terminal or Command Prompt

+  - If git isn't working for you, simply click on the green button that says 'Code' and then download the zip file

 Links to Step-by-Step Tutorials on YouTube: